 We emphasize that our approach has the twin implementation virtues of flexibility and objectivity.
-The approach is flexible because it allows the required confidence level CL^ to vary with the characteristics of the defendant firm.
-For defendants with lower market capitalization, a given policy-salient event effect will imply a greater value of γ^ , which allows a given power level to be achieved using a higher confidence level.
-Similarly, the required confidence level will vary with the structure of firms' abnormal return distributions.152 Further, as we discussed in Part IV.B, the SEC can use its experience and data to make appropriate choices about policy-salient event effect magnitudes and minimum required power in whole classes of cases based on firms' market capitalization, volatility, or other characteristics.
-Thus if it adopted our approach, the SEC would be using a standard of evidence that responds flexibly-and desirably-to the facts of the case.
+The approach is flexible because it allows the required confidence level $CL^$ to vary with the characteristics of the defendant firm.
+For defendants with lower market capitalization, a given policy-salient event effect will imply a greater value of $\gamma^$ , which allows a given power level to be achieved using a higher confidence level.
+Similarly, the required confidence level will vary with the structure of firms' abnormal return distributions.
+Further, as we discussed in Part IV.B, the SEC can use its experience and data to make appropriate choices about policy-salient event effect magnitudes and minimum required power in whole classes of cases based on firms' market capitalization, volatility, or other characteristics.
+Thus, if it adopted our approach, the SEC would be using a standard of evidence that responds flexibly-and desirably-to the facts of the case.

 We claim the virtue of objectivity as well, at least in part.
 The method requires two pieces of case-specific information: the defendant firm's market value and the structure of the defendant firm's abnormal return distribution.
 There is little basis to question the objectivity of market capitalization, because it can be determined from public stock prices.
-To the extent that one might argue over whether market value should be determined using pre- or post-event data, the SEC could answer that question as part of its rulemaking.
-There is more scope for argument over the structure of the defendant firm's abnormal return distribution, because this must be estimated by experts.153 If there turned out to be substantial within-case argument by parties over the value of σ , the SEC could also announce standards for the conduct of event studies.154
+To the extent that one might argue over whether market value should be determined using pre- or post-event data, the SEC could answer that question as part of its rulemakwhich firms are used to construct a peer-firm index used as a regressor in the event study regression model; see Baker & Gelbach, supra note 62.